 With OpsMx Enterprise for Spinnaker, compliance and policy managers will have the flexibility to declare static and dynamic policies.
-Policies that need to be adhered to when creating a CD pipeline in Spinnaker are called Static policies, e.g., a testing stage should be configured before the deployment stage.
+Policies that need to be adhered to when creating a Continuous Delivery pipeline in Spinnaker are called Static policies, e.g., a testing stage should be configured before the deployment stage.
 And policies that must be adhered to while executing a Spinnaker pipeline are called Dynamic pipelines, e.g. deployment into all European Geo should happen over weekends.
 In the runtime, policies are validated through 3rd party policy engines ( like Open Policy Agent) using API.
 Moreover, compliance managers get the flexibility to quickly add, modify, delete policies in tune with business policy changes.
 (Watch the 3 mins video to learn how to enforce policies into CD pipeline and ensure compliance)

 OES policy enforcement

 OES allows DevOps managers to mitigate risks by enforcing compliance policies like SOX, HIPAA, at any stage of the software delivery pipeline.

 OpsMx Enterprise for Spinnaker (OES) acts as a single source of truth for finding pipeline information by integrating with various sources- Spinnaker, Autopilot, monitoring tools, service management tools, and policy management tools.
 Auditor using OES can obtain information at their fingertips, e.g.

 - List of pipelines created and executed for various software delivery along with the dates.

 - Status of pipelines run in a given time interval.

 - List of terminated pipelines that were accountable for deploying business-critical applications in a time frame.